-We have successfully been able to full time employ 2 makers.
-These makers went through our part time employment program.
-Our goal is to full time employ more women who have transitioned out of our part time employment program.
+We have successfully been able to full time employ 6 makers who went through our Work Development Program.
+Our goal is to full time employ more women who have transitioned out of our Work Development Program.

 Our products embody everything that Nashville is: kind, creative, and musical.
 We are proud to give back to the Nashville community and change the lives of survivors in our city.

 Strings for Hope would not survive without your business.
 We thank you for your support!

 With years of experience in the nonprofit world, Emily has a passion for giving back to her community.
 Her favorite part about working for Strings for Hope is impacting people!
 Since taking over the company, Emily has watched the company expand immensely and is excited to watch its future growth.

 Kelsey started as a sales rep for Strings for Hope.
 She began her role as marketing coordinator at the start of 2020.
 Her goal is to spread the word about the great work at Strings for Hope using social media and community partnerships.
 Our mission is close to her heart, and she loves working for a company that gives back.

 Head of Quality Control